How to dress in Florence, Italy

 - Shirts with huge logos.
 I get it, you love the Miami heat and what to show off where you from.
 Oh all of your exes are from Texas?
 That’s nice.
 Here’s a tip: Save that special shirt for your pajamas when you come back to your hotel room or rented apartment.
 Logos in Italy are usually understated and big, flashy t-shirts are a no-no. Also there is a difference between a cute fitted t-shirt with wording and the kind of basketball shirts my brothers used to wash their cars with.

 - Really short shorts or skirts.
 No, I am not a prude – you should have seen the kind of clothes I wore as a teenager in San Antonio, Texas – some of it should have been illegal.
 Of course when you are skirting around town in a car and in controlled environments it’s a little different from a casual stroll in town with your butt cheeks hanging out and your thong underwear completely visible under a white, sheer skirt.
 Trust me you won’t be comfortable in it anyway so just go for a longer pair (shorts are sort of debatable anyway in Italy unless at the beach).
 If i plan to wear something a little sexier than normal, I typically put on a longer coat so I feel a little more at ease walking around (plus think of STAIRS).
-I know it’s style now to wear super short shorts but remember that the bottom of your butt cheek will make contact with some truly filthy benches and seats, Florence isn’t famous for being super clean..
+I know it’s style now to wear super short shorts but remember that the bottom of your butt cheek will make contact with some truly filthy benches and seats, Florence isn’t famous for being super clean.
+Also it can be super windy here so I recommend being careful with shorter skirts that fly up the second a breeze hits them.

-It really isn’t that difficult to fit in with Italians and look the part (if you want to).
+It really isn’t that difficult to fit in with Italians and look the part (read — if you want to).
 When traveling to a new country, wouldn’t you want to try a little anyway?
 It’s all part of the experience if you ask me.

 Plus.. even the bus drivers look like walking magazine covers with ray-ban sunglasses and fitted pants.
 It’s great trust me, think tons of eye candy and plus it’s all part of la bella vita.